kellan/laughingmeme/_posts/2005-05-25-all-consuming-taken-over-by-robots.md

     - robotcoop
 ---

-2002 was a good year for innovation, and \[All Consuming\](http://allconsuming.net/) was one of my favorite site that came out that year.
+2002 was a good year for innovation, and [All Consuming](http://allconsuming.net/) was one of my favorite site that came out that year.
 I used it, I recommended it, I wrote scripts based on it.
-But slowly it drifted into unusability, got slower, didn’t evolve, and eventually I went back to using Amazon as my site for \[proxying books onto the web\](http://laughingmeme.org/archives/000267.html).
+But slowly it drifted into unusability, got slower, didn’t evolve, and eventually I went back to using Amazon as my site for [proxying books onto the web](http://laughingmeme.org/archives/000267.html).

-3 years later its been revived (in 24 hours!), and is \[now being officially hosted\](http://robotcoop.com/weblog/72/all-consuming-has-become-a-part-of-the-robot-co-op-family) as a \[Robot Coop\](http://robotcoop.com/) app!
+3 years later its been revived (in 24 hours!), and is [now being officially hosted](http://robotcoop.com/weblog/72/all-consuming-has-become-a-part-of-the-robot-co-op-family) as a [Robot Coop](http://robotcoop.com/) app!
 This is great.
 Because there is sooo much more I’d like to see done with it!
-(Haven’t decided if this is good enough reason to stop hacking on my \[Rails\](http://rubyonrails.com) book management app which is still just some quick sketches in a notebook)
+(Haven’t decided if this is good enough reason to stop hacking on my [Rails](http://rubyonrails.com) book management app which is still just some quick sketches in a notebook)

 That said, I’m a little ambivalent of the last of focus in the new app.
 Not sure if its snobbery, or segregationist tendencies, but I don’t want to **share** the website with non-book like media.
 But thats a minor quibble.

-The Robots have always said that \[43 Things\](http://43things.com) was just the first of a long list of good ideas they wanted to roll out, and here we have their second app.
+The Robots have always said that [43 Things](http://43things.com) was just the first of a long list of good ideas they wanted to roll out, and here we have their second app.
 Congrats guys.